canonical/prometheus-bind-exporter-operator/README.md

 ## Description

-The subordinate charm for the designate-bind charm, which provide the prometheus-bind-exporter snap to collect metrics about BIND v9+.
+The subordinate charm for the designate-bind charm, which provides the prometheus-bind-exporter snap to collect metrics about BIND v9+.
 At the same time, it provides an opportunity to create a relation with prometheus2 and grafana charm.